huiquanR/2022_Event_Diffusion_Momentum/README.md

 - an R script for producing the results.

 ### The appendices (in PDF format) can also be found in the folder.

+# The colored figures are also uploaded for readers - see the folder containing images.
+(RSMCC print copies only allow grayscale printing.)